-This boneless prime rib roast recipe comes out perfectly even if you’ve never made prime rib before!
+This boneless keto prime rib roast recipe comes out perfectly even if you’ve never made prime rib before!
 The exterior has a flavorful golden brown crust which, when it’s sliced, reveals a butter tender interior that’s the most gorgeous medium rare that you’ve ever seen.
-Just add cauliflower mash and some roasted asparagus for an incredibly romantic dinner that’s low carb, too!
+Just add cauliflower mash (aka cauliflower mashed potatoes) and some roasted asparagus for an incredibly romantic dinner that’s perfect for your keto diet.

-For this recipe you’ll need: 5 pounds boneless prime rib roast, kosher salt, cracked black pepper, garlic powder, onion powder, herbes de provence, olive oil, roasting pan with rack
+For this recipe you’ll need: 5 pounds boneless prime rib roast, kosher salt, cracked black pepper, garlic powder, onion powder, herbes de provence, olive oil, and a roasting pan with a rack.If you are in a hurry, feel free to Jump to the Recipe

 I really had only had prime rib roast at restaurants and on cruises prior to my making it myself.
 I figured it was too complicated for me.
-In my mind it was relegated to the same “don’t cook this at home, kids” shelf as whole lobster – which I will never ever cook because I can’t kill a live thing.
-Call me a wimp, call me a hypocrite but if I have to kill it or starve I’ll be starving, thanks.
+In my mind it was relegated to the same “don’t cook this at home” shelf as live Maine lobster.
+That is something I will never ever cook because I can’t kill a live thing.
+Call me a wimp, call me a hypocrite but if I have to kill it or starve, I’ll be starving, thanks.

 I always hear about how great cruise ship fare is but I have to tell y’all, I’ve just gotten back from my fourth cruise and I’ve never been overly impressed with the food.

-I mean, I’ve been on three major cruise lines and some are better than others but none of it has been anything that I’d go crazy over.
+Seriously though, I’ve been on three major cruise lines and some are better than others but none of it has been anything that I’d go crazy over.
 By the last few days of vacation I can tell that it’s time to restock the kitchen.
-This cruise was a little different because I got sick so was on a diet of melba toast rounds and diet coke for the last three days.
+The last cruise was a little different because I got sick so I was on a diet of melba toast rounds and diet coke for the last three days.

-All of that to say that prime rib roast is so easy to make there’s no real reason just to have it at restaurants — I promise.
-With Valentine’s Day on the horizon it’s a great possibility for a romantic dinner that keeps things nice and low carb.
+All of that to say that prime rib roast is so easy to make there’s no real reason just to have it at restaurants.
+I promise.
+With Easter and Mother’s Day and other great holidays happening, this prime rib recipe is perfect for a romantic or celebration dinner that keeps things nice and low carb.

-There always seems to be a lot of mystery surrounding prime rib roast, almost as if it’s one of those medieval dishes served only to kings.
-The truth is that, although it is an expensive cut, it’s so easy to make and so versatile there’s no reason not to have it as often as you like.
+There always seems to be a lot of mystery surrounding prime rib roast.
+It’s almost as if it’s one of those royalty only dishes served only to people that live in castles and sit on thrones.
+The truth is that, although it is an expensive cut of beef, it’s so easy to make and so versatile there’s no reason not to have it as often as you like.
 Here are some prime facts about prime rib:

 Where does prime rib come from?